questdb/questdb.io/docs/operations/capacity-planning.md

 if either:

 - the max number of uncommitted rows is hit (default of `1000`) or
-- when the hysteresis timer is reached
+- when the maintenance job interval is reached

 ```bash title="server.conf"
 # commit when this number of uncommitted records is reached